ravindub/Library-System-Oracle/README.md

     - open the 'LibraryOracle > databse' folder
     - right click and select open in terminal
     - type this command and enter - "imp library/library  touser=library  fromuser=library  file=library.dmp"
-6.   open eclipse EE and Clone this repository.
+6. Open eclipse EE and Clone this repository.
 7. Go to File > properties > server to create new apache tomcat 9.0 server
-8.   right click on the project folder & go to properties > project facets > runtime and add apache tomcat 9.0 server to the project
+8. Right click on the project folder & go to properties > project facets > runtime and add apache tomcat 9.0 server to the project
-9.   right click on the project folder & go to run As > run on server
+9. Right click on the project folder & go to run As > run on server